ecen/ecen.github.io/_pages/portfolio.md

 Find this interesting?
 Read more about the [Dimensional Analysis Library: Unit](https://ecen.github.io/portfolio/unit/), read the [javadoc](https://ecen.github.io/unit/) or check out the [latest release](https://github.com/ecen/unit/).

 ## An Overview of Introductory Data Structures
+When writing a program, there is a wide variety of commonly used data structures and algorithms available.
+This document is a brief introduction to data structures and can also serve as a reference for the different variants.

 Having taken an introductory course on data structures in 2017 I decided to transcribe my notes into LaTeX before my exam.
 This proved useful the following year when a good friend of mine took the same course.
 I asked my friend if he would care to see if he found my notes useful and if so, if there was anything I had missed.
 There was and we decided to put some time in writing up and summarizing as much as we could of the course.

-This document aims to be a concise representation of an introductory course to data structures.
-It lists and explains many important concepts and data structures but doesn't delve into further theory, for which you should rather find a relevant book.

 The document will be available on this site in the near future.